 a practice, treatment or service designed to change a person’s sexual orientation to heterosexual or gender identity to cisgender, or to repress or reduce non-heterosexual attraction or sexual behaviour.

-The legislation says conversion therapy does not include a practice, treatment or service that relates: a) to a person’s gender transition; or b) to a person’s exploration of their identity or to its development.
+The legislation said conversion therapy does not include a practice, treatment or service that relates: a) to a person’s gender transition; or b) to a person’s exploration of their identity or to its development.

 - Causing a person to undergo conversion therapy against the person’s will;